VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 {% raw  %}
 ```
   -clusterMode
      If clusterMode is enabled, then vmalert automatically adds the tenant specified in config groups to -datasource.url, -remoteWrite.url and -remoteRead.url.
-See https://docs.victoriametrics.com/vmalert.html#multitenancy
+See https://docs.victoriametrics.com/vmalert.html#multitenancy .
+This flag is available only in enterprise version of VictoriaMetrics
   -configCheckInterval duration
      Interval for checking for changes in '-rule' or '-notifier.config' files.
 By default the checking is disabled.
 Send SIGHUP signal in order to force config check for changes.
   -datasource.appendTypePrefix